 As the Vice President of Clinical Trial Development at Biogen, Samantha Budd Haeberlein, PhD, leads the company’s worldwide clinical trials on Alzheimer’s disease.
-Dr. Haeberlein recently spoke with BrightFocus Foundation, whose Alzheimer’s Disease Research program currently supports nearly 100 research projects worldwide.
+Dr. Haeberlein recently spoke with BrightFocus Foundation, whose Alzheimer’s Disease Research program currently supports 133 research projects worldwide.

 Haeberlein: Clinical trials are incredibly important for any area of medicine that is seeking to find new treatments to improve the lives of patients.
 In Alzheimer’s disease, we have no treatments that stop or slow the disease, so right now, these clinical trials potentially are the first place that patients could be involved in something that could revolutionize that situation.

 BrightFocus: Do you think there’s enough awareness in the public about the opportunities to participate in Alzheimer’s trials?

 Haeberlein: There’s definitely an awareness of being involved in clinical trials, but perhaps it’s not as high as it could be in Alzheimer’s disease.
 If we think that when somebody is diagnosed, tragically, with some form of cancer, it seems that it’s more common that the medical profession and even the patient may then say, “Well, what about a clinical trial?” if a treatment isn’t directly available for them.
 But in Alzheimer’s disease, we don’t have that same level of awareness.
 I believe we have a great opportunity to better educate the public on clinical trials, sharing information about what they are, how they work, and how one can learn more about them.

 BrightFocus: What would you like people to know about Alzheimer’s clinical trials?